Full Body Workout — for beginners and advanced

 • Week 2: Monday (B), Wednesday (A), Friday (B)

-The key here is linear progression.
-The goal in each workout is to add a small amount of weight to the bar.
+The key here is Linear Progression.
+At each workout, the goal is to add a small amount of weight to the barbell.
 For example:

 • For squats and presses: add 2.5 kg per workout.